leouieda/lithosphere/lectures/1-midocean-ridges/content.md

 ---

-# Solution
+Solving the diffusion equation and applying the boundary conditions  we get temperature as a function of time and depth:

 <div class="container">
 <div class="col-left small">

-Temperature as a function of time and depth:

 $$
 T(z, t) = T_0 + (T_a - T_0)\ \text{erf}